 In comparing a punt vs. a fourth-down attempt, ESPN's model considers the win probability expected given a fourth-down success and fourth-down failure, and weighs those by the expected conversion rate of that fourth down.
 (The expected conversion rate is determined by league averages in similar circumstances and adjusted based on the strength of the offense and defense.)
 That produces an overall expected win probability given a fourth-down attempt, which can be compared to an expected win probability given a punt.
 The higher win probability is the recommendation.

 Another way to look at these decisions is to look at what is called the "breakeven rate" of conversion.
 Given a particular situation and the win probabilities associated with it, the model can produce the minimum conversion rate to justify going for it.
-Here's an example of what that output looks like on an extreme error from Saints coach Sean Payton this season:
+Here's an example of what that output looks like on an extreme error from former Saints coach Sean Payton in 2021:

 Massive error by Sean Payton attempting a field goal from the Titans' 1-yard line in the fourth quarter, per ESPN's win probability model.— Seth Walder (@SethWalder) November 14, 2021